pal1000/mesa-dist-win/readme.md

 ### Direct3D drivers, libraries and tools
 - D3D10 software renderer is available in MSVC package since 21.2.0.
 File name: `d3d10sw.dll`.
 This is a drop in replacement for Microsoft WARP and unfortunately there is no clean way of [deploying](https://gitlab.freedesktop.org/mesa/mesa/-/blob/main/src/gallium/targets/d3d10sw/README.md) it.
 - SPIR-V to DXIL tool and library are available in MSVC package since 21.0.0 and since 22.2.0 in MinGW package as well.
 File names: `libspirv_to_dxil.dll`, `spirv_to_dxil.dll` and `spirv2dxil.exe`.
+### VA-API drivers
+- VA-API D3D12 driver.
+File names: `vaon12_drv_video.dll` (MSVC) and `libvaon12_drv_video.dll` (MinGW).
+This driver was made available in 22.3.0.
+Unfortunately there is very little documentation on how to deploy and use VA-API drivers on Windows since it's a new thing.
 ### Testing library and tools
 - Gallium raw interface.
 This deprecated component has been [removed in Mesa3D 22.3.0](https://gitlab.freedesktop.org/mesa/mesa/-/merge_requests/19099).
 File names: `graw.dll`, `graw_null.dll`.
 This is a dummy gallium driver without any graphics API mainly used for testing.
 Available for both x86 and x64 and in full (with window system support) and headless (no window) versions.
 Since 20.0.2 both windowed and windowless versions are available in both MSVC and MSYS2 Mingw-w64 packages.
 - test suite.
 Many executable unit tests.